 #39 As we said before, one of Austria’s biggest attractions is the museums and famous historical monuments.
 However, practically all these places have paid admission, and the tickets tend not to be cheap at all, so they accumulate, and at the end of the week, they weigh on the budget.

 Obviously, we are not suggesting that you do not visit them, if you are going to a destination, it is also to see the attractions, but you should bear this in mind when you are planning the trip so as not to be surprised.
 The main cities, namely Vienna and Salzburg, have city cards where you can save some money (and time too) if you are thinking of visiting a lot of monuments.
 In this sense, the Vienna one allowed us to save at least 50 Euros per person.

 How to travel in Austria

 #40 Due to its central location, Austria has many transport links throughout Europe, both by land and air.
 It is very easy to catch trains and buses to Vienna or Salzburg.

 There are many air routes from all over Europe to the main Austrian cities, including low-cost flights.
-To search for the best option we usually use the site, rome2rio, because, in addition to providing us options with different means of transportation, it also gives us an estimate of time and price.
+To search for the best option, we usually use the site rome2rio because, in addition to providing us with options with different means of transportation, it also gives us an estimate of time and price.

 #41 If you can’t find any cheap flights to Vienna, we suggest you also look for Bratislava, Slovakia.
 The Slovak capital is located on the border with Austria, about 20km from Vienna.